-It may take you some time to do all your checks beforehand, but it is worth the diligence.
+It may take you some time to do all your checks beforehand, but it is worth the due diligence.

-If you've checked all of the above points but still have doubts, pick up the phone.
-Less trustworthy translation agencies and translators will be more reluctant to speak with you over the phone.
-That's not to say they won't do it, but by speaking with someone over the phone you will hopefully be able to tell whether this is someone you want to work with.
+If you've checked all of the above points but still have doubts, pick up the phone and give them a call.
+Less trustworthy translation agencies and translators will be reluctant to speak with you over the phone.
+That's not to say they won't do it, but by speaking with someone over the phone, you'll hopefully be able to tell whether this is someone you want to work with.

 Most importantly, trust your instincts.
-If you don't have good feeling about a supplier, don't be afraid to walk away.
-Far better to spend your time working with a translation company you know you can trust, and funnily enough we know \just\ the right people...
+If you don't have a good feeling about a supplier, don't be afraid to walk away.
+It's far better to spend your time and money working with a translation company you know you can trust.

+Funnily enough, we know just the right people...